-Network Platinum Plus Customer Service
+Network Platinum Plus Member Experience Team

-Method Customer Service - Contact Information
+Method Member Experience Team - Contact Information

 CALL 800-378-5234

 Calls to this number are free.
-Monday through Friday, 8 a.m. to 8 p.m.
+Monday - Friday from 8 a.m. to 8 p.m.

-Customer service also has free language interpreter services available for non- English speakers.
+Our member experience team also has free language interpreter services available for non-English speakers.

 TTY 800-947-3529

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.
-Monday through Friday, 8 a.m. to 8 p.m.
+Monday - Friday from 8 a.m. to 8 p.m.

 FAX 920-720-1905

 WRITE Network Health Medicare Advantage Plans

 PO Box 120

 1570 Midway Pl.

 Menasha, WI 54952

 WEBSITE networkhealth.com